ciberado/git-workshop/120-pull.md

 <summary>
 Ok, looks like Alice didn't modified anything already existing and just added the new chapter, so Bob merges it with `main`.
-If he had new it, he would had used the `pull` command instead to combine both operations in one
+If he had new it, he would had used the `pull` command instead to combine both operations into one

 ```bash
 git merge F████_████ -m "Merged new content written by Alice"